jeffbryner/gcp-cloudrun-adkwebv2/README.md

 ```

-## Usage
+## Usage / Bootstrapping
-To get started
+To get started we will take the repo and bootstrap ourselves into a GCP cloudbuild pipeline.

 - clone the repo, operate in the ```main``` branch
 - set the varables in the .tfvars files (use .tfvars.example as a guide)
-- open a terminal in cicd/dev
+- open a shell in cicd/dev
 - run ```terraform init``` to initialize terraform and providers.
 - run ```terraform plan``` to check the build plan
-- run ```terraform apply``` to begin the setup
+- run ```terraform apply -target=module.gcp_project_setup``` to bootstrap the project and build pipeline

-Note that terraform will not complete due to some chicken/egg problems.
+Note that terraform may not complete due to some chicken/egg problems.
-- Some services may not complete activiation: Solution: allow activation and retry
+- Some services may not complete activiation: Solution: wait a bit to allow activation and retry
 - Authorization: If you do not have the google cloudbuild app for github installed, you'll need to follow steps below

 ## Authorization